Kazuya-Sakamoto/project_history/README.md

 ## Features

-- Color-Coded Output: Files modified since the reference date are highlighted in red, files modified within the last month are shown in green, and older files are displayed in white.
+- Color-Coded Output: Files modified since the reference date are highlighted in red to indicate recent changes, and all other files are displayed in white for standard visibility.
-- Customizable Date Filtering: Users can specify a date to filter the modifications.
+- Customizable Date Filtering: Users can enter a specific reference date to filter modifications.
+Files modified after this date are considered "recent" and are highlighted.
-- Exclusion of Hidden Directories: The script automatically excludes hidden directories (e.g., .git) to focus on the main content.
+- Exclusion of Hidden Directories: The script automatically excludes hidden directories (like those starting with '.') to ensure only relevant content is processed.
+This feature helps users to focus on the main files without the clutter from system or hidden files.

 ## Requirements